 The Historic Peal was originally the Pearl Brewery but is now a culinary and shopping destination for locals and tourists alike.
 The original brewery is now home to the gorgeous Hotel Emma, featuring over 100 modern rooms and within easy striking distance of numerous culinary delights.

 Things to do in the Pearl/Broadway Cultural Corridor Area

-- The Historic Pearl is the first (and potentially the only) you should explore in this part of town.
-You can buy a handcrafted Guayabera at Dos Carolinas, search for a new book at The Twig Book Shop, and top it off by enjoying a hand-crafted cocktail from Blue Box Bar while you sit outside and people-watch.
+The Historic Pearl is the first (potentially the only) you should explore in this town.
+You can buy a handcrafted Guayabera at Dos Carolinas, search for a new book at The Twig Book Shop, and enjoy a hand-crafted cocktail from Blue Box Bar while you sit outside and people-watch.

-- Let’s say that you really want something really special to remember your trip to San Antonio, or maybe the airline lost your bags and you need some sharp clothes, stat!
+Let’s say that you want something really special to remember your trip to San Antonio, or maybe the airline lost your bags, and you need some sharp clothes, stat!
 Either way, stop by Limatus Bespoke, a custom tailor, where you can commission skirts, shirts, suits, and more like a bigshot.

 Where to Stay in the Pearl/Broadway Cultural Corridor Area

-- Best Budget Hotel – Wyndham Garden River Walk Museum Reach
+- Budget Hotel – Wyndham Garden River Walk Museum Reach

 Where is a good place to stay in San Antonio near the Alamo?

 I have nothing but good things to say about the Menger Hotel.
 It’s a great, sensibly-priced option.

 What is the best area to stay in San Antonio?